dell/karavi-authorization/docs/GETTING_STARTED_GUIDE.md

 | ------------- | ---------- | ------------------ |
 | CSI Driver for Dell EMC PowerFlex | [csi-powerflex](https://github.com/dell/csi-powerflex) | v1.4.0 |

+**NOTE:** If the deployed CSI driver has a number of controller pods equal to the number of schedulable nodes in your cluster, Karavi Authorization may not be able to inject properly into the driver's controller pod.
+To resolve this, please refer to our [troubleshooting guide](TROUBLESHOOTING.md#karavictl-inject-leaves-vxflexos-controller-in-pending-state) on the topic.

 ## Deploying Karavi Authorization

 1. A single binary installer can be built and executed to perform the deployment of Karavi Authorization.